-- In the case of a surplus, the Fund pays the exit credit to the exiting employer following completion of the termination process (within 6 months of completion of the cessation by the Actuary).
+- In the case of a surplus, the Fund pays the exit credit to the exiting employer following completion of the termination process (within 6 months of completion of the cessation assessment by the Actuary).
 This is subject to the exiting employer providing sufficient notice to the Fund of their intent to exit; any delays in notification will impact on the payment date. - In the case of a deficit, the Fund would require the exiting employer to pay the termination deficit to the Fund as an immediate lump sum cash payment (unless agreed otherwise by the Administering Authority at their sole discretion) following completion of the termination process.

-The Government has confirmed that a remedy is required for the LGPS in relation to the McCloud judgment, however the final remedy is not known.
-As part of any termination assessment, a reasonable estimate for the potential cost of McCloud will be included.
-This will be calculated in line with the treatment set out in this Funding Strategy Statement for all members of the outgoing employer.
-For the avoidance of doubt, there will be no recourse for an employer with regard to McCloud, once the final termination has been settled and payments have been made.
-Once the remedy is known, any calculations will be performed in line with the prevailing regulations and guidance in force at the time.
+The Government has confirmed that a remedy is required for the LGPS in relation to the McCloud judgment.
+Should a termination assessment be undertaken prior to final regulations being made, allowance will be made for McCloud within the calculations consistent with the allowance made for the 2022 valuation.
+For the avoidance of doubt, there will be no recourse for an employer with regard to McCloud once the final termination has been settled and payments have been made.
+Once the Regulations have been finalised, any calculations will be performed in line with these and associated guidance.

-The Administering Authority also reserves the right to modify this approach on a case by case basis at its sole discretion if circumstances warrant it based on the advice of the Actuary.
+The Administering Authority also reserves the right to modify this approach on a case-by-case basis at its sole discretion if circumstances warrant it based on the advice of the Actuary.
 The above funding principles will also impact on the bond requirements for certain admitted bodies.
 The purpose of the bond is that it should cover any unfunded liabilities arising on termination that cannot be reclaimed from the outgoing body.